openstack-archive/python-tripleoclient/doc/source/command-objects/overcloud.rst

 .. option:: --no-proxy <hosts>

     A comma separated list of hosts that should not be proxied.

-.. option:: -O <directory>, --output-dir <directory>

-    Directory to write Tuskar template files into.
-It will be created if it does not exist.
-If not provided a temporary directory will be used.

 .. option:: -e <file>, --environment-file <file>